oxylabs/how-to-scrape-amazon-product-data/README.md

 You can find an extended version of this guide on our [blog](https://oxylabs.io/blog/scrape-amazon-product-data).

-This guide uses Python to scrape the following data points:
+This guide uses Python to scrape the following data points from Amazon:

 - Product name
 - Product rating